 INTRODUCTION

 Livestock is the backbone of Somaliland's economy, providing livelihoods for a significant portion of the population.
 It contributes about 60% to the country’s Gross Domestic Product (GDP) and nearly 85% of its export earnings (SomalilandBiz, 2021).
 Somaliland’s primary livestock exports include sheep, goats, camels, and cattle, which are shipped through the port of Berbera to countries such as Saudi Arabia, Yemen, Oman, and the United Arab Emirates (UAE).
-Poultry, although a smaller component of the sector, is gaining increasing attention due to its potential for income generation, food security, and nutrition.
+Poultry, although a smaller component of the sector, is gaining attention due to its potential for income generation, food security, and nutrition.

 Recent studies show that indigenous chicken breeds make up 97.8% of the total poultry population in Somaliland, while exotic breeds account for only 2.2% (Mohamed et al., 2023).
 Poultry production holds significant economic, social, and cultural value in rural households and is a major source of high-quality animal protein.
 Chicken meat and eggs are affordable compared to other animal-source foods such as beef, mutton, and camel meat, making them accessible to low-income households (Abdi-Soojeede & Funwie, 2022).
 In fact, rural households often rely on poultry as the only species affordable enough to be regularly consumed, given that the price of sheep or goats may exceed USD 60 per head, while a chicken costs less than USD 10.